LBC-LNBio/KVFinder-web/source/_webservice/index.rst

     Limitations:
     - Cavity representation always filtered
     - Custom box cannot be much bigger than the 3D grid
-    - Grid spacing must be 0.6 a
+    - Grid spacing must be 0.6 A
     - Probe Out <= 50A
     - Probe In <= 5A
     - Removal distance <= 10A